Definition: These sounds come from the lungs when you breathe, inhale and exhale.

-- The nasal flare, which is an enlargement of the opening of the nostrils during breathing that can be a sign that breathing is difficult and is usually seen in infants and young children.
+- The nasal flare, an enlargement of the opening of the nostrils during breathing, can signify that breathing is complex and is usually seen in infants and young children.

-- Abdominal breathing, which is the use of abdominal muscles to help breathing.
+- Abdominal breathing is the use of abdominal muscles to help to breathe.

-- The use of accessory muscles, which is the use of the neck and muscles of the chest wall to help breathing.
+- The use of accessory muscles, which is the use of the neck and muscles of the chest wall to help to breathe.

 - Stridor, which indicates an obstruction of the upper airway.